Hokkaido: Education

-The Hokkaido Prefectural Board of Education oversees public schools (except colleges and universities) in Hokkaidō.
-Public elementary and junior high schools are operated by municipalities, except Hokkaido Noboribetsu Akebi Secondary School and schools attached to the Hokkaidō University of Education.
+The Hokkaido Prefectural Board of Education oversees public schools (except colleges and universities) in Hokkaido.
+Public elementary and junior high schools are operated by municipalities, except Hokkaido Noboribetsu Akebi Secondary School and schools attached to the Hokkaido University of Education.
 Public high schools are operated by either the prefectural board or municipalities.

 Senior high schools

 As of 2016, there are 291 high schools in Hokkaido: 4 national schools, 55 private schools, 233 public schools, and 2 integrated junior-senior schools.

 Colleges and universities

-Hokkaidō has 34 universities (7 national, 6 local public, and 21 private universities), 15 junior colleges, and 6 colleges of technology (3 national, 1 local public, and 2 private colleges).
+Hokkaido has 34 universities (7 national, 6 local public, and 21 private universities), 15 junior colleges, and 6 colleges of technology (3 national, 1 local public, and 2 private colleges).